pixincreate/Automeet/README.md

 - Fixed for `Ask to join` button that didn't use to do it's work properly.
 - Removed unnecessary lines of code.
 - Fixed Live-count error (```NoSuchElementException``` error, to be more precise) and ```End-call``` button.
+- Added some exceptions to handle ```You lost your network connection.
+Trying to reconnect.``` in a systematic way.
 #